4nduril/tobias-barth.net/blog/source/_posts/Bundling-your-library-with-Webpack.md

 ### <a name="bylww-starting"></a> Starting with Webpack

 This will be roughly the same as in the [official documentation](https://webpack.js.org/guides/author-libraries/) of Webpack.
-But I will try to provide the complete configuration including optimizations and to comment it.
+But I will try to provide the complete configuration including optimizations andcomments.
 Also note that I will omit many possibilities Webpack offers or simplify a few things here and there.
-That's because this not a deep dive into Webpack but a what-you-should-know-when-bundling-a-library piece.
+That's because this is not a deep dive into Webpack but a what-you-should-know-when-bundling-a-library piece.

 First we install Webpack and its command line interface: